How to measure your ketone levels

 Test Your Breath

-A Ketonix Breath Analyser will measure the acetone ketone in your breath (sometimes linked with bad breath during ketosis and fasting).
-Ketonix measures the degree to which your body is burning fat for fuel, rather than the amount of Beta-Hydroxybutyrate in your blood or urine.
+The Acetrack Breath Analyser will measure the acetone ketone in your breath (sometimes linked with bad breath during ketosis and fasting).
+Acetone is a byproduct of burning ketones for energy and thus an indicator of your fat burning metabolism.
+Actrack Ketone Breathalyser measures the degree to which your body is burning fat for fuel, rather than the amount of Beta-Hydroxybutyrate in your blood or urine.

-The Ketonix Breath Analyser is a reusable, reliable, efficient and the ‘cleanest’ way to get an accurate ketone reading.
+The Acetrack Breath Analyser is a reusable, reliable, efficient and the ‘cleanest’ way to get an accurate ketone reading.
 You can buy one here.

 Test Your blood